intltechventures/Consulting.Project.Tools/Interviewing/Self-Assessment.md

 7 | Directly (hands-on) involved in the design, implementation, deployment, and maintenance - of at least one solution in production
 8 | Directly (hands-on) involved in the design, implementation, deployment, and maintenance - of multiple solutions in production
-9 | Recognized go-to expert within their company (current, or previous) 10 | Recognized within their industry | globally - as an expert (i.e. participated in creation/development of the technology, frequently invited to speak at conferences on the technology, authored definitive books on the technology, etc.)
+9 | Recognized go-to expert within their company (current, or previous) 10 | Recognized within their industry, or globally - as an expert (i.e. participated in creation/development of the technology, frequently invited to speak at conferences on the technology, authored definitive books on the technology, etc.)